Shared space: Criticism

+In 2014, a review of the evolution of the shared space concepts was offered in Transport Reviews: A Transnational Transdisciplinary Journal.
+Lord Holmes' 2015 report Accidents by Design found that sixty-three per cent of respondents reported a negative experience of shared space, and thirty-five per cent said they actively avoided it.
+Lord Holmes attacked the concept as a recipe for "confusion, chaos and catastrophe".

 The Dutch Fietsberaad (Centre of Expertise on Bicycle Policy) has demonstrated ambivalence over shared space schemes, describing some benefits but also some drawbacks for the less assertive cyclist.
 Fietsberaad has noted that shared space has decreased car speeds but that "some cyclists do not dare take priority.
 Instead, they dismount and wait for priority to be clearly given, then walk or ride across the intersection.
 A problem may be that they are met halfway by cars from the other direction and must rely on the drivers to give way of their own volition.
 Owing to low speeds and the cyclists' defensive behaviour this crossing strategy need not be unsafe in itself, but it most certainly is not convenient."

+Disabled people

+Shared space is opposed by many organisations representing blind, partially sighted and deaf people.
+Some of their members avoid shared space areas entirely.
+Shared surfaces, which are generally used in shared space schemes, can cause concern for the blind and partially sighted who cannot visually negotiate their way with other road users, as the lack of separation implicit in these features has also removed their safe space.
+The UK's Guide Dogs for the Blind Associations "Say No to Shared Streets" campaign has the support of more than thirty other disability organisations.
+There have been similar concerns raised by other groups representing disabled people, including Leonard Cheshire Disability, the Royal National Institute for Deaf People, and Mencap, who have noted problems when negotiating a route with motor vehicle users, leading them to challenge its fundamental premise.

+In 2015, the Holmes report noted serious issues for wheelchair users: "Respondents who used wheelchairs stated that it was virtually impossible to locate a safe crossing point on roads with shared space."
+In July 2018, the UK DfT reversed its position on shared spaces due to the risk to disabled people, with Transport Minister Nusrat Ghani stating "they just don't work".

 In New Zealand, concerns about such limitations of the shared space concept have led, in cooperation with disability organisations, to the introduction of vehicle- and obstruction-free corridors ("accessible zones") along the building lines (i.e. in the areas where footpaths would normally be located), to provide a safe route in the shared spaces being introduced.